rosieorourke/MCA-2019/README.md

 <br></br>

 <h2><b>Week 1</b><h2>
-This week consisted of creating our Github accounts and starting to learn the basics of Github.
-This is represented in the way I was able to create this page.
+Task 1: Dataset Theme
+ <br></br>
+  The theme for my dataset is the French composer Erik Satie and his avant-garde and experimental style.
+Erik Satie was known as a 'unconventional' artist of the late 19th, early 20th century, and his compositions regularly disregarded 'traditional forms and tonal structures', making him a pioneer for modernism within music.
+I will focus on Satie's historical piece Gnossienne: No 1 which is a simple and understated piece of music, however it is filled with techniques, grace notes, and interesting minor melodies.

 We were also asked to find 3 different sources of music data and consider the traits of each source.
 Spotify
 <br></br>
 <i>What type of music data is contained?</i>